 Barter Credit: Warehouses as a Contracting Technology

 A large Brazilian agribusiness lender introduces a new contracting technology: grain warehouses.
 Using runner-up warehouse locations as a control group, I find that lenders' access to these warehouses permits a new debt contract, i.e. a barter credit repayable in grain, increases borrowers' debt capacity and lowers borrowing costs.
-The effects are stronger when price insurance is important, for municipalities with weaker courts, and for financially-constrained borrowers.
-Overall, evidence suggests that creditors alter their organizational design to mitigate credit market imperfections.
+The effects are stronger when grain price risk is higher, for municipalities with weaker courts, and for financially-constrained borrowers.
+These findings are primarily consistent with barter credit reducing financial market imperfections by mitigating borrowers' output price risk.

 Keywords: Organizational Design, Warehouses, Output Storage, Barter Credit, Price Insurance, Credit Enforcement